Menthol Cigarettes Ban – Only 13 days left.

 - Data from the ‘Attitudes of Europeans towards tobacco and electronic cigarettes’ May 2017 Special Eurobarometer 458 – Wave EB87.1 – TNS opinion & social supports these numbers with 47% of all respondents now vaping a fruit flavour on a monthly basis with tobacco, menthol, and other flavours following behind.

-Will smokers quit now that they won’t be able to get menthol cigarettes?
+Will smokers quit now they won’t be able to get menthol cigarettes?

 During our customer researched we asked our respondents the question.
 Would the EU flavoured cigarette ban make a difference if they were still smoking?